 - Urgent: Contact the Probate Examiner's office to discuss how the matter will be specially set for hearing.
 In most cases, the petitioner will be referred to the Probate Judge's courtroom clerk for coordination with the Judge's calendar and the opposition a time when the matter may be heard by the Court.

 (4) Notice: A notice and copy of the petition must be served on all parties 24 hours before presenting the ex parte petition to the Court.
 The petition and a proposed order shall be presented to the Probate Examiner's office with a declaration regarding giving notice.
+Applications for ex parte orders submitted to Probate Court, including ex parte applications for temporary guardianships, temporary conservatorships and all other probate matters, shall not be electronically filed before the party submitting the application has complied with the procedures for such applications set forth in the Probate Rules.
 If the matter does not require immediate action, defined to mean action within the day the matter is presented to the Court, the Court will allow 48 hours, not including weekends or holidays, for the opposing party to present opposition.
 The Court may dispense with notice for good cause shown.

 All orders in probate matters must be complete and bear the noticed hearing date and department.
 A decree of distribution must be drawn so that the full extent of the decree may be determined without reference to the petition on which it is based or to other documents, such as the decedent's will.
 If the distribution includes any interest in real property, the legal description, including the assessor's parcel number, must be included in the body of the decree or in an attachment incorporated by reference.
 Any proposed Probate Order submitted to the Court for signature must contain a footer with the title of the order on every page, including the signature page, unless it is a Judicial Council form.
 In addition, the Court signature and date lines must not be on a page by themselves; the signature page must contain some text of the order.
 If a matter is taken off calendar, any orders submitted will be returned to the party and a new order must be submitted for the re-noticed hearing date.
 For orders in uncontested matters, see Section 1.I.